-Gold ETFs are listed and traded on the National Stock Exchange of India (NSE) and Bombay Stock Exchange Ltd. (BSE) like a single stock of any company.
-Buying gold ETFs means you are purchasing gold in an electronic form.
+Gold-backed ETFs are listed and traded on the National Stock Exchange of India (NSE) and Bombay Stock Exchange Ltd. (BSE) (“the Stock Exchange”).
+They trade like a company’s stock listed on the Stock Exchange.
 You can buy and sell gold ETFs just as you would trade in stocks.
-When you actually redeem gold ETF you don’t get physical gold but the cash equivalent.
+When you sell your units in a gold-backed ETF, you don’t get physical gold but cash.

-If you are someone who doesn’t want to invest in physical gold due to the storage hassles and are also looking to get tax benefits then this is for you.
-Moreover, it is very easy to buy and sell your ETFs at the click of a button.
+If you are someone who doesn’t want to invest in physical gold due to the storage hassles and are also looking to get tax benefits then you may want to consider units in gold-backed ETFs.
+Moreover, it is very easy to buy and sell gold-backed ETF units at the click of a button.

-Gold ETFs can be sold at the stock exchange through the broker using a Demat account and trading account.
-Even though you are investing in an ETF that is backed by physical gold, remember that ETFs are best used as a tool to benefit from the price of gold rather than to get access to physical gold.
-So, when you liquidate it, you are paid in rupees that are equivalent to the domestic market price of the gold that you were holding via ETFs.
-Asset Management Companies may permit you to redeem your ETF in the form of physical gold if you hold the equivalent of 1kg of gold in ETFs, or in multiples thereof.
+Gold-backed ETFs can be sold on the Stock Exchange through the broker using a Demat account and trading account.
+Even though you are investing in an ETF that is backed by physical gold, remember that these ETFs are best used as a tool to benefit from the price of gold rather than to get access to physical gold.
+So, when you sell units in gold-backed ETFs, you are paid in rupees.
+Asset Management Companies may permit you to redeem your ETF units in the form of physical gold if you hold a total number of units that equate to a backing of 1kg of gold, or multiples thereof.

 Enter an amount to find out its value in gold